Finding Success as a Social Media Consultant

 While a classified ad in the local paper can get really expensive there are some online classified ad sites that are free to use and extremely popular.

-The biggest free classified ad site is Craigslist but it’s not the only game in town.
+The biggest free classified ad site is Craigslist but it’s not the only game in town and frankly its somewhat outdated.

 Social Bookmarking Sites